tflem/met_trackify/README.md

 % rails db:migrate
 ```

-You can view my progress at http://mettrackify.herokuapp.com.
+You can a staged demo at http://mettrackify.herokuapp.com.